gopi-suvanam/gopi-suvanam.github.io/_posts/2023-04-10-AR-in-JavaScript-using-React.md

 	export default App;

-4. Start your React app and test the AR view in a supported browser or device.
+Start your React app and test the AR view in a supported browser or device.
 When you point your device's camera at a Hiro marker, the 3D model will be displayed in AR.
+This App uses AR.js and A-Frame, for other AR libraries and frameworks see: [JavaScript AR Frameworks and Libraries](/2023/05/30/JavaScript-AR-Frameworks-Libraries.html).

 ### An Example of AR using WebAR.js using only HTML
-Here's an example of how to use the WebAR.js library to create an augmented reality experience with JavaScript:
+Here's an example of how to use the [WebAR.js]() library to create an augmented reality experience with JavaScript:
 First, you'll need to include the WebAR.js/AR.js library in your HTML file:

 	<script src="https://raw.githack.com/AR-js-org/AR.js/master/aframe/build/aframe-ar.js"></script>

-Next, you'll need to create a new A-Frame scene with the AR.js component:
+Next, you'll need to create a new [A-Frame scene](https://aframe.io/) with the AR.js component:

 	<a-scene embedded arjs>
 	  <!-- AR content goes here -->